-This Strategy covers trees on all Borough Council sites, predominantly trees are located on public open spaces or within woodlands.
-The Council is responsible for an estimated 2,500 non woodland trees and 26 woodlands which are estimated to contain between 2,000-10,000 trees per woodland.
+This Policy covers trees on all Borough Council sites, predominantly trees are located on public open spaces or within woodlands.
+The Council is responsible for an estimated 2,500 non woodland trees and 24 woodlands which are estimated to contain between 2,000-10,000 trees per woodland.

-The public open spaces include Country Parks, Tonbridge Castle grounds, leisure centres, Tonbridge Cemetery, sportsgrounds, woodlands, Poult Wood Golf Centre and trees on land adopted as part of new developments or on other public open spaces throughout the borough.
+The public open spaces include Country Parks, Tonbridge Castle grounds, Tonbridge Cemetery, sportsgrounds, woodlands, Council owned car parks and trees on land adopted as part of new developments or on other public open spaces throughout the borough.